Bendy (franchise): Bendy and the Ink Factory (TBA)

 Bendy and the Ink Factory was revealed on August 27th, 2025 as the final installation of the Bendy Saga.

 Spin-offs

-Bendy in Nightmare Run (2018–2021)
+Bendy in Nightmare Run (2018–2021), Bendy's Nightmare Run (2026)

 A mobile spin-off, titled Bendy in Nightmare Run, was announced on January 26, 2018, and was released on iOS on August 15, 2018, and on Android on September 27.
-Developed by Karman Interactive and published by Joey Drew Studios Inc, the game introduces the cartoon versions of Bendy, Boris, and Alice Angel in an endless runner game, featuring four levels with a different "boss" cartoon monster, as well as collectible items and power-ups, including bacon soup cans that act as currency to buy abilities and upgrades.
-The game is now discontinued due to technical limitations.
+Developed by Karman Interactive and published by Joey Drew Studios Inc, the game introduces the cartoon versions of Bendy, Boris, and Alice Angel in an endless runner game, featuring four episodes with a different "boss" cartoon monster, as well as collectible items and 6 power-ups, including but not limited to bacon soup cans that act as a currency to buy abilities and upgrades.
+The game (previously discontinued) is now re-released with new content planned for 2026, now developed by Broken Circle Studios and re-named as Bendy's Nightmare Run.
+The game now remains in active development with 10 major planned updates and released on August 19, 2026.

 Bendy and the Brine Barrel (2025)

 A joke game released for 2025's April Fools on April 1st, only for Windows.
 The game is a remake of the original release of chapter one of Bendy and the Ink Machine, Moving Pictures, but with everything based around pickles.
 The game was downloadable from a subpage on the Joey Drew Studios website that was linked to by a QR code that was added to an update to Bendy: Secrets of the Machine and later removed at the end of April 1st.